bryce26550/Pixel-Blitz/README.md

 # Pixel-Blitz

->A small, local multiplayer-style bullet-hell prototype built with Node.js, Express, EJS and SQLite.
+>A small, local bullet-hell prototype built with Node.js, Express, EJS and SQLite.

 This repository contains the server and client code for a simple browser-playable bullet-hell game.
 It includes a minimal Express app that serves the frontend, persistent sessions using SQLite, and the game logic under the `game/` folder.